iliana-marquez/working-hours-analyser/README.md

    - print_shifts_report()

 ### Main()
-   Collects period and all-day policy from user input to pass it to Report class to create a report instance
+   Collects period and all-day policy from user input to pass it to Report class to create a report instance.
    - all_day_policy: ('omit', '8hr', '24hr')
    - start_date: date
    - end_date: date